TermGet/termget.github.io/quickstart.md

 That's it!
 TermGet is installed!

-Refer to the [docs](/docs/install.html) for usage more detailed instructions.
+Refer to the [docs](/docs/install.html) for usage and more detailed instructions.